 Verification products are expected to contain the time dimension at the minimum.
-For best use of climpred, their time dimension should cover the full length of init from the accompanying prediction ensemble, if possible.
+For best use of climpred, their time dimension should cover the full length of init and the same calendar type as the accompanying prediction ensemble, if possible.
 The time dimension must be of type int, pd.DatetimeIndex or xr.cftimeIndex. time dimension of type int is assumed to be annual data.
 A user warning is issued when this assumption is made.
 These products can also include additional dimensions, such as lat, lon, depth, etc.